-- Owners typically cannot do work on the common element portions of their homes themselves and will need these matters looked after by property management.
-Work may not be completed in the time you might want. - Because condominiums are usually professionally managed, this adds another layer of costs and sometimes, depending on the type of condominium project in which you live, the costs
+Owners typically cannot do work on the common element portions of their homes themselves and will need these matters looked after by property management.
+Work may not be completed in the time you might want.

-- are higher than they might be if you lived in a noncondominium home. - Different people living together under one roof have different viewpoints and tastes; Compromises must be made; One size does not fit all.
+- Because the condominium will be professionally managed, typically, this adds another layer of costs and sometimes, depending on the type of condominium project in which you live, the costs are higher than they might be if you lived in a noncondominium home. - Different people have different viewpoints and tastes; Compromises must be made; One size does not fit all.